ceos-seo/data_cube_ui/docs/ui_install.md

 ﻿Data Cube UI Installation Guide
 =================

 This document will guide users through the process of installing and configuring our Data Cube user interface.
-Our interface is a full Python web server stack using Django, Celery, PostreSQL, and Boostrap3.
-In this guide, both Python and system packages will be installed and configured and users will learn how to start asynchronous task processing systems.
+Our interface is a full Python web server stack using Django, Celery, PostgreSQL, and Boostrap3.
+In this guide, both Python and system packages will be installed and configured and users will learn how to start the asynchronous task processing system.

 Contents
 =================